-We intend to contribute the net proceeds from any sales of shares of common stock resulting from this prospectus supplement to our operating partnership, which in turn will use the majority of such proceeds to repay outstanding borrowings under our senior secured revolving credit facility, or our Existing Credit Facility, or for general corporate purposes.
-As of June 30, 2017, we had approximately \$290 million outstanding under our Existing Credit Facility.
-Following any such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and, to the extent consistent with maintaining our REIT qualification and our exception from registration under the Investment Company Act of 1940, as amended, or the 1940 Act, for general corporate purposes.
+We intend to contribute the net proceeds from any sales of shares of common stock through or to the sales agents to our operating partnership, which in turn will use the majority of such proceeds to repay outstanding borrowings under one or both of our two senior secured revolving credit facilities, or our Existing Credit Facilities, or for general corporate purposes.
+As of December 31, 2018, we had approximately \$259 million outstanding under our Existing Credit Facilities.
+Following any such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facilities, to acquire our target assets subject to our investment strategy and, to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act for general corporate purposes.
 Prior to the full investment of such remaining net proceeds, we intend to invest such remaining net proceeds in interest-bearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.
+An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated is the lender under our Existing Credit Facilities.
 See "Use of Proceeds."
-For further information about our objectives and strategies, please see "Business-Investment Strategy," included in our 2016 10-K, which is incorporated by reference into this prospectus supplement.
+For further information about our objectives and strategies, please see "Business-Investment Strategy," included in our 2018 10-K, which is incorporated by reference into this prospectus supplement.